Bonn, 31st January 2018

 Statement by the President of the DAAD

-On the occasion of her participation in the delegation visit to Jordan and Lebanon with Federal President Frank-Walter Steinmeier from 27 to 31 January 2018, DAAD President Prof. Margret Wintermantel said today:
+On the occasion of her participation in the delegation visit to Jordan and Lebanon with Federal President Frank-Walter Steinmeier from 27th to 31st January 2018, DAAD President Prof. Dr. Margret Wintermantel said today:

 "The war in Syria is taking away people's prospects for the future: It is almost impossible for young refugees to take up or complete university studies.
 In Lebanon, Jordan and other countries in the region, the German Academic Exchange Service enables them to study in Lebanon through the EU-funded HOPES project.
 In doing so, the DAAD gives them and disadvantaged young people from the host societies the chance of higher education and thus the prospect of a better life."